alexcoca/llm-playground/README.md

 uv pip install -e .
 ```

-> 💡 Prefer pip?
-Replace the last command with
+> 💡 If you wish to contribute, use instead
-> `pip install -e .[dev]` if you also want linting/testing extras.
+> `uv pip install -e ".[dev]"` which will also install `pytest` and `pre-commit`.

 ### Running the tests

 The repository currently ships with a fused multi-head attention test.
-Run the
+If you installed with the
-whole suite with:
+`dev` option you can run the whole suite with:

 ```bash
 pytest